lsils/resyn-benchmarks/README.md

 The (single-output, completely-specified) resynthesis problem is generalized in two aspects: (1) incompletely-specified divisors and (2) multiple target functions with interdependent don't-care relations.

 ## Format
 The benchmarks are stored in files with the `.resyn` extension.
 The format consists of (1) the mandatory problem specification, (2) optional solution record(s), and (3) optional comment section.
+Empty lines may be added to enhance readability and should be ignored by a parser.

 #### Problem
 The benchmark format starts with a line of the header: